 - Keep your navigation bar simple—think about what you want people to do on your website and push them toward that action.

-- Combine photographs and illustrations for a more fun feel.
+- Combine photographs and illustrations for a more playful feel.

 - Use moving imagery to encourage visitors to keep scrolling down each page.